revaturelabs/interviewquestions/Unix-IS/Unix_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > To change a permission of read, write and execute of a file, we can use the `chmod` command.
-For example, `chmod g+w` will change the file permission to write for the group owner.
+For example, `chmod g+w test_file` will change the file permission to write for the group owner.

 </details>